slowernews/wisdom-tldr/README.md

 ===
 ###On gratefulness and happiness

+We can't chase happiness, happiness is a byproduct of our actions.

+> *'Happy life = mastery + belonging + autonomy.'*

+> *'We have the idea that comfort brings happiness.
+Happiness comes from not having fear.'*

-Love the life you have, while you create the life of your dreams.
+While you create the life of your dreams, lower your expectations and love the life you have.

 <!--
 seek happiness actively (action) and passively (lower expectations)